128technology/docs/docs/plugin_monitoring_agent.md

 The `config` directory contains the fully formed telegraf config files created by the monitoring agent.
 These file are generated based on the contents of `config.yaml` and the `inputs` and `outputs` directories.

-For example, the using the `t128_metrics` input and the `file` output in the examples section below will result in a configuration file such as:
+For example, using the `t128_events` input and the `file` output in the examples section below will result in a configuration file such as:

 ```toml
 [global_tags]